We are reader-supported. When you buy through links on our site, we may earn a commission (see affiliate policy).

 VWAP is different from a moving average because it includes volume.
 A simple moving average only looks at price over a selected number of periods.
 VWAP looks at both price and the amount of trading that happened at each price level.

 This matters because not all prices are equally important.
-If a stock trades briefly at one price with very little volume, that level may not matter much.
+If a stock briefly trades at one price with very little volume, that level may not matter much.
 But if millions of shares trade around another price, that level may be much more important.

 VWAP gives more weight to prices where more shares were traded.
 This can make it a better intraday reference point for traders who want to understand where the real volume has taken place.